 Provide a description of their Company

-Users can type in a specific description of their Company, enabling Metal’s proprietary algorithms to identify other VC-backed companies that are similar.
+Users can type in a description of their Company, enabling Metal’s proprietary algorithms to identify other VC-backed companies that are similar.
+Users can hit “Settings” from the top-right, navigate to “Product Details”, and fill in the required information.

 2